Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Introduction

 There are five sections in this paper.
-Section \ref{theory} introduces the theoretical formalism used throughout the remainder of the paper.
-In Section \ref{analysis}, we then use the previously introduced Hamiltonians and a master equation to analyse the proposed cooling process.
-We derive effective rate equations for the time evolution of the mean phonon expectation values $m$ and $\zeta$.
-In Section \ref{estimate}, we eventually predict the general scaling of the final mean phonon number $m$ of the proposed cavity-mediated laser cooling scheme.
+Section \ref{theory} discribes the proposed experimental setup and introduces its theoretical model.
+In Section \ref{analysis}, we analyse the dynamics of the proposed cyclic two-stage cooling process in detail.
+The asymmetry of the trap and other effects, like detunings and additional interaction terms, which are not present in the above simplified toy-model are explicitly taken into account.
+We derive effective rate equations for the time evolution of the mean phonon expectation values $m$ and $\zeta$ during cooling and displacement stages.
+In Section \ref{estimate}, we estimate the general scaling of the final mean phonon number $m_{\rm final}$ of the proposed cooling scheme.
 Finally we summarise our findings in Section \ref{conclusions}.
-More mathematical details are confined to \ref{appA}.
+Some calculations are confined to appendices.